Authentic Greek Salad Dressing Recipe (Easy & Homemade)

 Making this authentic homemade Greek salad dressing is so easy!
 Once all the ingredients are prepared all you have to do is whisk them all together in a bowl until combined.
 Alternatively, combine all ingredients in a jar, cover and shake until well combined.

-Tips for the best flavour
+Tips for the best Greek salad dressing

 Use the best olive oil